huansong1214/hello-universe/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Usage

-The app is also deployed on Vercel at [Hello Universe](https://hello-universe-ruddy.vercel.app/).

 ## Contributing

 I follow the [Conventional Commits](https://www.conventionalcommits.org/) specification for commit messages.